-As of December 2014, no ruling has been made as to filing requirements for house bill details for T&E, IE, or FROB cargo.
-As a result Customs is currently not enforcing that portion of the five data elements of ISF.
+As of December 2014, no ruling has been made as to filing requirements for house bill details for T&E, IE or FROB cargo.
+As a result, U.S. Customs is currently not enforcing that portion of the five data elements of ISF.

-With effect from 1st January 2009, China Customs implemented a new manifest regulation that requires submission of complete and correct cargo manifest electronically to China Customs 24 hours prior to loading of cargoes onto vessels out of and into Mainland China ports.
+With effect from 1 January 2009, China Customs implemented a manifest regulation that requires electronic submission of complete and correct cargo manifest to China Customs 24 hours prior to loading of cargoes onto vessels out of and into mainland China ports.

-The purpose was to standardize Customs administration of manifests on inbound and outbound means of transportation, facilitate and safeguard international trade and also to align with global practices.
+The purpose was to standardise Customs administration of manifests on inbound and outbound means of transportation, facilitate and safeguard international trade, and to align with global practices.

-China Customs can analyse container content information before a container is loaded, and in advance decide on its loading/no loading status.
-In case of non-compliance with the regulation, China customs may impose fines or other penalties on the Carriers and other parties responsible for submission of the cargo declaration.
+CCAM enables China Customs to analyse container content information before a container is loaded, and in advance decide on its loading/no loading status.
+In case of non-compliance with the regulation, China Customs may impose fines or other penalties on the carriers and other parties responsible for submission of the cargo declaration.

 The scope of the rule

-The regulation is applicable to all Export, Import and transshipment cargo via any of the Mainland China ports:
+The regulation is applicable to all export, import and trans-shipment cargo via any of the mainland China ports.
+It includes:

-The rule does not apply to freight remaining on board (FROB): Cargo staying on board a vessel that calls a Chinese port, but not being discharged at a port in China
+The rule does not apply to freight remaining on board (FROB), i.e. cargo on board a vessel that calls at a Chinese port, without being discharged.

-To find out more about the rules, access customer advisories and review a list of frequently asked questions, follow the link here: http://www.maerskline.com/zh-cn/manifest-pages/china-ccam
+You can read more about the rules, access customer advisories and review a list of frequently asked questions here.

-JP24 Advance Manifest Filing Rule, officially enforced from March 2014, requires ocean carriers (both VOCCs and NVOCCs) to electronically file cargo information for cargo to be loaded on a vessel intending to enter a port in Japan, in principle, 24 hours before vessel departure from the port of loading.
+JP24 Advance Manifest Filing Rule, officially enforced from March 2014, requires ocean carriers (both VOCCs and NVOCCs) to electronically file cargo information for cargo to be loaded onto a vessel that is destined for a Japanese port, in principle, 24 hours before the vessel’s departure from the port of loading.

-The purpose of the rule is to enable Japan Customs to enhance their security level of international logistics up to international standards and to prevent terrorism and transnational organized crimes, by screening detailed maritime container cargo information received at an early stage.
+The purpose of the rule is to enable Japan Customs to ensure their security level for international logistics meets international standards, and to prevent terrorism and trans-national organised crimes, by screening detailed maritime container cargo information at an early stage.

-The electronic filing of the advance manifest is done through Nippon Automated Cargo and Port consolidated system (NACCS).
+The electronic filing of the advance manifest is done through the Nippon Automated Cargo and Port Consolidated System (NACCS).

-For more information and a better understanding of the European Customs Advance Manifest Rule, please get in touch with a Safmarine office near you
+For more information and to get a better understanding of the European Customs Advance Manifest Rule, please contact your nearest Safmarine office.
+We are always happy to help.